bperezdearce/bperezdearce/README.md

 I'm a **Full Stack Developer** with a strong interdisciplinary background, holding a degree in **Sociology and Music**.
 My passion for **Electronics, Creative Programming, and Media Arts** drives me to constantly explore innovative ways to merge technology and creativity.

-Currently, I specialize in **front-end development**, but I have experience across the full stack and enjoy diving into both the **technical** and **creative** sides of projects.
+I have experience across the full stack and enjoy diving into both the **technical** and **creative** sides of projects.
 I'm always looking to improve my skills, stay up-to-date with new technologies, and work on projects that challenge me to grow.

 ---